Bringing your dog home after ACL surgery can be a daunting experience!

 Your dog must wear a cone to keep him/her from licking and chewing the surgery site.

-Pets can chew through their suture line in less than 30 seconds.
+Keeping the cone on is crucial because dogs chew through their suture line in less than 30 seconds.

 What You Should Do When You Bring Your Dog Home